Table of Contents

 Why Consistency Matters So Much on Pinterest

-Before we get into the how, it’s worth understanding why consistency has such a big impact on Pinterest results.
+Before we get into the how, it’s worth understanding why consistency has such a big impact on your results.

 Pinterest’s algorithm rewards accounts that pin regularly.
-When you publish fresh pins consistently, Pinterest sees your account as active and trustworthy — and gives your content better distribution as a result.
+When you publish fresh pins consistently, Pinterest reads your account as active and trustworthy — and gives your content better distribution as a result.

-The flip side is also true.
+The flip side is true too.
 Gaps in activity — even a few days — can cause a noticeable dip in impressions and reach.
 Pinterest notices when you go quiet.

 This doesn’t mean you need to be on Pinterest every day.
 It means your pins need to go out every day.
 That’s a crucial difference, and it’s exactly what scheduling tools solve.